treeherder/enspectre/README.md

 ####to do:
 ----
-  1. combine mats into single mat
+  1. --combine mats into single mat--
   2. generate ROAs based on matched patterns for object recognition
   3. print and mount camera brackets
   4. define chassis methods